Internal Audit Charter (NMSU Policy 2.11)

 - At the conclusion of an audit project, the Chief Audit Executive will issue a formal report or audit memorandum to the audit client and appropriate members of senior management.

 - On an annual basis or as time permits, the Office of Audit Services staff will perform a follow-up on formal recommendations included in audit reports and memoranda.
 Follow-up reports will summarize the status of audit issues and any actions taken by management to resolve the issues.
-Any items not resolved at the conclusion of a second follow-up, will be referred to the university president and to the Budget and Audit Subcommittee for resolution.
+Any items not resolved at the conclusion of a second follow-up, will be referred to the Chancellor and to the Budget and Audit Subcommittee for resolution.

 Results of audit work are shared with Budget and Audit Subcommittee members and with the Board of Regents on an annual basis, or more often if appropriate.
 [2.11 rev]